The 6 Best 120 mm Case Fans in 2022

 No list of the best 120 mm fans would be complete without a Noctua product, so it shouldn’t surprise anyone to see the Noctua NF-A12x25 PWM at the top of our list.
 It’s not necessarily the best value fan, but its combo of low noise, high performance, and premium packaging means it’s an excellent buy if it fits your budget.

-The NF-A12 is an all-rounder fan that excels at both airflow and static pressure, with 60.1 CFM and 2.34 mm-H2O respectively.
+The NF-A12 is an all-rounder PC case fan that excels at both airflow and static pressure, with 60.1 CFM and 2.34 mm-H2O respectively.
 The NF-A12 will do a good job no matter where you put it, whether as an exhaust fan or as an intake drawing cool air through a restrictive dust filter or radiator.

 There are a small handful of 120 mm fans that push more air than the Noctua, but none of them can compete when it comes to noise.
-22.6 dBA maxed out is excellent and bettered only by silence-focused PC fans that sacrifice on performance.
+22.6 dBA maxed out is excellent and bettered only by silence-focused PC fans that sacrifice performance.

 Noctua NF-A12x25 PWM